maikelmclauflin/character-astronomy/README.md

 # react starter

-A quick react starter with the basics: redux, webpack, and webpack dev server
+A quick starter repo with the basics: react, redux, webpack, immutable, and webpack dev server

-quick little starter to get you up and running with all of these pieces in tact.
+Get up and running with all of these pieces in tact.
 Dependencies should be installed locally so feel free to just run npm install and continue with whatever scripts you like.

 ```
 npm install